 For me, as an African-American, Black History Month is important for many reasons.
 For one, all too often it seems only the most negative parts of the African American community are publicized.
 Frequently, we are bombarded with images of rowdy athletes and reality stars.
-Its as if these are the only examples of the success that black people acquire.
-Not to mention we are often led to see unfair stereotypes from a culture and generation that is sadly still learning to accept us.
-This month also gives us an opportunity to shine a light on the positive and drown out the negative.
+It’s as if these are the only examples of the success that black people acquire.
+Not to mention, we are often led to see unfair stereotypes from a culture and generation that is sadly still learning to accept us.
+This month gives us an opportunity to shine a light on the positive and drown out the negative.

-Observing as a Family
+Observing Black History as a Family

+My husband and I make it a point to help our kids learn and understand the not so great parts of Black History.
+I believe this helps them to really understand how far we’ve come today.
+As we all know, there is way more to Black history than Martin Luther King Jr, Malcolm X, Rosa Parks and segregation.
 Black History Month is an important observance of our nation’s history as a whole.
 It is a month to promote and witness positive examples of historical events and amazing leaders.
 We need to keep vigilant as we continue making strides towards change.
 The best part is anyone can celebrate, and it doesn’t have to be just 28 or 29 days of the year.
-Celebrating our unique history should be celebrated all year long.
+Our unique history should be celebrated all year long.